 The main motive for the testing is to ensure that all functionalities are working correctly as per the requirements.
 It is not only that this is the basic purpose of testing, while It is important to test how to break the system, how to simulate the abuse of the system by the quality team before someone else does that for you and it will be a disaster at this time.

 Software Testing requires several tasks to ensure the software quality.
 These tasks are not done now by regular reviews or functions executions to report the bugs.
 In most of the modern technological applications, the software quality team write the testing code before the development itself which is called Test-driven development (TDD) which known as a development technique where you must first write a test that fails before you write new functional code.
-TDD is being quickly adopted by software developers for development of applications and there are a lot of frameworks now are supporting TDD.
+TDD is being quickly adopted by software developers for the development of applications and there are a lot of frameworks now are supporting TDD.

 I would like to reuse the quote of Peter Drucker “If you can’t measure, you can’t manage it”, similarly